How to set up customers to use Direct Debit

 GoCardless makes moving your customers over even easier

-In our experience, the above steps help merchants move customers over to bank debit quickly and easily.
+In our experience, the above steps help merchants to move customers over to Direct Debit quickly and easily.
 To make the process even smoother, we offer you the ability to:

-Move your customers over automatically.
-If you’re already using bank debit, our bulk change system means that you can transfer all your existing customers over without them doing anything.
+Move your customers over automatically - If you’re already using Direct Debit, our bulk change system means that you can transfer all your existing customers over without them doing anything.

 GoCardless is used by over 55,000 businesses around the world.
 Learn more about how you can improve payment processing at your business today.